 Breakthrough is now accepting applications for the Boston Campus 2017 Summer Program.
 Please contact Jocelyn Coo, Manager of Student Services, with questions (email@example.com or 617.349.6647).

-Cambridge Site | Cambridge Public School Students
+Cambridge Campus | Cambridge Public School Students

 The summer program is the highlight of a student’s Breakthrough experience.
 Young, smart, energetic teachers introduce middle school students to new and exciting topics in literature, math, social studies, science, and writing.
-With a student-to-staff ratio of 3:1, Breakthrough Cambridge classes are small and allow students to receive individualized attention.
+With a student-to-staff ratio of 3:1, Breakthrough Greater Boston classes are small and allow students to receive individualized attention.
 Summer teachers create engaging, student-centered classes that culminate in a hands-on final project.
 All students receive up to two hours of homework each week night, and receive a great deal of support from their teachers to complete all assignments.
 Each day’s schedule includes time for mentoring, homework help, recess, and community building.

 School Year Program

 Breakthrough Greater Boston staff members are in continual communication with middle school students and their families to ensure that students are doing well both inside and outside the classroom.
-Breakthrough Cambridge staff members communicate regularly with public school teachers, counselors, and administrators in order to track student progress and ensure students receive the necessary services.
-Students who need additional academic support are matched up with high school and college students who serve as tutors in core subjects of math, literature, science, and social studies, as well as study skills and independent school entrance exam prep.
-Finally, Breakthrough Greater Boston also employs licensed social workers during the summer and school year who meet with teachers and staff to help support students’ socio-emotional health.
+Breakthrough staff members communicate regularly with public school teachers, counselors, and administrators in order to track student progress and ensure students receive the necessary services.
+Students who need additional academic support are matched up with high school and college students who serve as Academic Mentors in core subjects of math, literature, science, and social studies, as well as study skills and independent school entrance exam prep.
+Finally, Breakthrough Greater Boston also employs licensed social workers during the summer who meet with teachers and staff to help support students’ socio-emotional health.